RichardLitt/standard-readme/README.md

 ## Background

-Standard Readme started with in the issue originally posed by [@maxogden](https://github.com/maxogden) over at [feross/standard](https://github.com/feross/standard) in [this issue](https://github.com/feross/standard/issues/141).
+Standard Readme started with the issue originally posed by [@maxogden](https://github.com/maxogden) over at [feross/standard](https://github.com/feross/standard) in [this issue](https://github.com/feross/standard/issues/141), about whether or not a tool to standardize readmes would be useful.
 A lot of that discussion ended up in [zcei's standard-readme](https://github.com/zcei/standard-readme/issues/1) repository.
-While working on maintaining the [IPFS](https://github.com/ipfs) repositories, I needed a way to standardize Readmes.
-This is a result of that.
+While working on maintaining the [IPFS](https://github.com/ipfs) repositories, I needed a way to standardize Readmes across that organization.
+This specification started as a result of that.

 > Your documentation is complete when someone can use your module without ever having to look at its code.
 This is very important.
 This makes it possible for